Gibberlings3/SoD-to-BG2EE-Item-Upgrade/SPOILER-ITEMS.md

 - Quicksilver Sabatons

 	Equipped abilities:
-	– Saving Throws +1
 	– Move Silently: +50%
-	– Immunity to Grease, Entangle, Web, Stun, and Slow
+	– Non-detectable by magical means such as Detect Invisibility and scrying – Immunity to all effects that impair movement
+	– Movement rate increased by 1

 	Charge abilities:
 	– Shadowstep once per day